This post was last updated on June 17th, 2021 at 12:49 pm

 - Browse Pinterest for creative things to make or do.

-- Make a new recipe from the items in your kitchen.
+- Make a new recipe using the items you already have at home.

 - Go window shopping.